tytydraco/yessleep/out/The_Doll_House.md

 "Yes.
 The dolls.
 Have you been told nothing?"

-"I have been briefed by my seniors," Date admitted.
+"I have been briefly instructed by my seniors," Date admitted.
 "However, I wasn't aware that there were still belongings inside."
 He turned to me, "Perhaps we would have to document and store all of the items in case the family comes looking in the future."

 "Bahh," the old man grunted.
 "They're never coming back here."